Sharmidas201/MachineLearningProject/CapstonereadmeSHARMI.md

 ### 2. Libraries and Dependencies

 Making sure we have the necessary libraries installed.
-You can use the following commands to install them:\
+You can use the following commands to install them.

 pip install pandas numpy scikit-learn joblib